neurallayer/roboquant-quickstart/src/main/resources/archetype-resources/docs/README.md

 ```shell
 mvn exec:java
 ```
-The default included application will run a small back-test and will print a summary of the account at the end.
+The default included application will run a small back-test and print a summary of the account at the end.

 Next Steps
 ==========